TaylaJBall/merrytaskmas/TESTING.md

 ### Wave Accessibility Evaluation

 [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) was used to test accessibility.
 No errors were found and the one warning relates to out of order headings.
+However, only the login and signin pages are accessible to test with Wave as all other pages required a logged in user.

 ![Wave Results](documentation/testing/wave_login.png)